 ISCO will be implemented in the approximate 1.9-acre Northern Area of the Site.
 TCE is the primary contaminant of concern and is dissolved in groundwater.
-A remedial action objective (RAO) of a 95 percent reduction of TCE concentrations will be applied to groundwater samples collected in the

-ISCO treatment area.
+A remedial action objective (RAO) of a 95 percent reduction of TCE concentrations will be applied to groundwater samples collected in the ISCO treatment area.

-A Technical Memorandum concerning the RAO (RAO Tech Memo) was submitted to USEPA on achievement of the RAO.
+A Technical Memorandum concerning the RAO (RAO Tech Memo) was submitted to USEPA on September 13, 2017.
+The RAO Tech Memo presented the methodology for determining successful achievement of the RAO.
 Using a 'population of data approach', the arithmetic average TCE concentration in the treatment area will be determined from baseline samples collected, and 5 percent of the arithmetic average TCE concentration will be calculated (i.e., 95 percent TCE removal).
-These concentrations will become the target concentration for groundwater in the until the RAO has been achieved.
+These concentrations will become the target concentration for groundwater in the Northern Area.
+As described herein, groundwater samples will be collected on a semi-annual basis until the RAO has been achieved.
 If a 95 percent TCE reduction is not achieved in a particular area in a reasonable timeframe, additional ISCO treatment might be necessary.
 Additional information on the ISCO performance monitoring is described in Section 5.0.